butyi/radioplayer/README.md

 Command saves the stout and stderr into log file to see which files are faulty.

+Since low pass filer of Pydub takes many time (10-20s for a song on my laptop) I have re-encoded the mp3 files to have only 32 kHz sample frequency.
+This ensures that there is no frequency component over 16 kHz.
+This looks sufficient insted of low pass filter.

+`for f in *.mp3; do lame -V5 --vbr-new --resample 32 -q0 "$f" tmp && mv tmp "$f"; done`

+Command re-encodes all mp3 files in the folder with overwrite the original file.

+Normalize of mp3 files was done by mp3gain tool.
+MP3Gain does not just do peak normalization, as many normalizers do.
+Instead, it does some statistical analysis to determine how loud the file actually sounds to the human ear.
+Also, the changes MP3Gain makes are completely lossless.
+There is no quality lost in the change because the program adjusts the mp3 file directly, without decoding and re-encoding.

+`mp3gain -c -r -p *.mp3`

+Command normalizes the volume of all mp3 files in the folder.

 ## Usage

 - Install a command line mp3 player.
 I use ffmpeg.
 Google it how to install.